apache/opendal/src/docs/rfcs/1420_object_writer.md

 ## Lack of retry support

-OpenDAL can't retry `write` operations becuase we accept an `Box<dyn AsyncRead>`.
+OpenDAL can't retry `write` operations because we accept an `Box<dyn AsyncRead>`.
 Once we pass this read into other functions, we consumed it.

 ```rust
 async fn write(&self, path: &str, args: OpWrite, r: input::Reader) -> Result<RpWrite> {